the-Jinxist/golang-backend-masterclass/README.md

 Day 31: Adding authorization rules to database endpoints

-Day 32: Added authorization test changes to the transfers and account test files
+Day 32: Added authorization test changes to the transfers and account test files.
+Started working on pushing a release version into the wild.
+        Using a multistage docker image file to make this happen.

+        We called `docker build -t simplebank:latest`